nxdir-s/gmux/README.md

 # GoMux

-GoMux is a CLI tool that helps with setting up tmux for a project
+GoMux is a CLI tool that helps with tmux setup for your projects

 ## Installation